JOJ0/joj0.github.io/_posts/2018-1-15-mpc-service.md

 ## Where to get the switches? ##

 For general electronics tools and components you could order at reichelt.at, it's a well sorted german electronics online shop with reasonable prices and cheap shippping costs!
 So if you are somewhere in Europe this is a nice option.
 You want [this one](https://secure.reichelt.at/TASTER-9302/3/index.html?ACTION=3&LA=55&ARTICLE=44579)

-My personal favorite for music related electronics is musikding.de.
-They have a very good selection of quality spare parts for music equipment (pots, switches, LED bezels, tubes ...).
-Shipping costs are also low and you have the option to add products to your current order after you initally sent it.
-[This](https://www.musikding.de/Microswitch-6x6mm) would be the switches you need.

 I bought my switches at conrad.at as far as I remember.
 Even though I wouldn't recommend buying any stuff there because they overprice literally everything, you still wouldn't pay much for those there.
 You could get [this one](https://www.conrad.at/de/drucktaster-24-vdc-005-a-1-x-ausein-te-connectivity-1825910-2-tastend-1-st-701749.html) or [that one](https://www.conrad.at/de/drucktaster-12-vdc-005-a-1-x-ausein-namae-electronics-jtp-1130-tastend-1-st-705247.html)